conan-io/conan-io.github.io/_posts/2019-03-11-New-conan-release-1-13.markdown

 disadvantage of having to bump the version on every other recipe depending on the updated one.

-We have realized that to make it work properly, this behavior should be implemented as part of the Conan model and that's why this release includes the first experimental version of Conan working with revisions!
+We have realized that to make it work properly, this behavior should be implemented as part of the Conan model and that's why this release includes the **first experimental version of Conan working with revisions**!

 ### Revisions explained